ai-cfia/dev-rel-docs/Tooling/Apps/SQL/PostgreSQL-Command-Line.md

 ```

 This command sets the search path to a specific schema and executes an SQL file.
-Replace `schema_name` with the name of your schema, `username` with your user
+Replace `schema_name` with the name of your schema, `username` with your
-name, `database_name` with the name of your database, and replace
+username, `database_name` with the name of your database, and replace
 `2023-11-28-create-histogram.sql` with your SQL file name.

 ### Execute SQL file and output to CSV